 - The Last Remnant gives a little control over party member equipment.
 You can get them to request certain pieces if it matches their equipment focus and will upgrade their weapons over time, but there is no way to manually change their stuff.

-- Occurs in several games in the SaGa / Final Fantasy Legend series:
+- Occurs several times in the SaGa series:

 - In Unlimited Saga, Kurt and Michelle have cursed gauntlets that can't be removed, only upgraded through the game's distinctive Character Customization.